 5 Signs of incorrect breathing

+It’s breathing.
+It’s automatic.
+You don’t think about it unless you’ve just run for a bus, are climbing multiple flights of stairs or are pushing yourself during exercise.
+It’s easy to assume we’re doing it “right”.
 Amazingly, the prevalence of people who breathe ineffectively is estimated to be as high as 12% in the general population and higher in specific populations such as people with asthma.
 Many people develop inefficient breathing patterns due to chronic illness, stress, poor posture, sedentary lifestyles or pain.
-Over time, incorrect breathing can contribute to fatigue, tension and reduced physical performance.
+There is a high incidence of altered breathing patterns in those struggling with post-covid syndrome (long covid) due to the combination of acute illness and stress caused by the circumstances of the pandemic.
+It’s reasonable to see how the way a person breathes may change in response to these factors.
+Over time, incorrect breathing can contribute to fatigue, tension, reduced physical performance and just never quite feeling well.

 Here are five common signs that your breathing may not be as effective as it should be.

-1. You breathe mainly through your mouth and not with your nose
+1. You breathe mainly through your mouth and not with your nose.

 Nasal breathing is the optimum way to take air in and out when at rest and during light activity.
 When you breathe through the nose the air is warmed and humidified, the nose also acts as a filter to reduce the amount of pollution, and irritants in the air that could otherwise reach your lungs.
+Nose breathing should be quiet and comfortable.
+Mouth breathing, however, can be noisy and effortful.
+You breathe in dry, cold air through the mouth which can sensitize the throat and make the airways more susceptible to irritation and illness.

-One of the clearest signs of poor breathing is chest-dominant breathing.
+One of the clearest signs of poor breathing is chest-dominent breathing.
 If your shoulders lift and your upper chest expands when you inhale, but your stomach hardly moves, you may not be using your diaphragm properly.
+Efficient breathing should involve a gentle rise and fall of your belly and expansion of the lower ribs.
+Chest breathing is often shallow and can increase tension in the neck and shoulders, making you feel tight, uncomfortable and out of breath easily.

 3. You feel short of breath during light activity